Knowledge: SMU's most powerful resource

 When you're offsite, with just a few clicks the Library Catalog gives you access to materials in all SMU libraries, online resources, reserve materials and links to other databases, digitized collections and relevant Web sites.

 The Meadows Museum at Southern Methodist University houses one of the largest and most comprehensive collections of Spanish art outside of Spain.
 With works dating from the 10th to the 21st century, the internationally renowned collection presents a broad spectrum of art covering a thousand years of Spanish heritage.

-Opening in 2014, the George W. Bush Presidential Center uniquely integrates the records of a national archive, the thematic exhibits of a presidential museum and the intellectual capital of a research-based policy institute to advance ideas based on the core principles of the Bush Presidency: freedom, opportunity, responsibility and compassion.
-The Center will tell the story of a defining period in our country’s history and serve as a platform from which world‑class scholars conduct serious, independent research aimed at generating practical solutions to important public policy problems.
+The George W. Bush Presidential Center uniquely integrates the records of a national archive, the thematic exhibits of a presidential museum and the intellectual capital of a research-based policy institute to advance ideas based on the core principles of the Bush Presidency: freedom, opportunity, responsibility and compassion.
+The Center tells the story of a defining period in our country’s history and serves as a platform from which world‑class scholars conduct serious, independent research aimed at generating practical solutions to important public policy problems.